Vasud-ha/Hackerearth-Hackathon/README.md

 Step 2: Run through the cells one by one. "qsub" submits the job to do all the setup and "qstat" shows the job status. (all details related to devcloud job submission is in the Welcome.ipyb file)<br />
 Step 3: Once the job is finished, the setup should be completed.<br />
 Step 4: Now you will have stock-tensorflow as well as intel-tensorflow in the jupyter kernels to run the benchmark code.<br />
-Step 5: You will also have stock-XGBoost(xgb0.81) and intel-modin kernel to run the benchmark code.<br />
+Step 5: You will also have intel-modin kernel to run the benchmark code.<br />

 ## Running the notebooks: